dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ## Search Module

-The search module allows different modes of search, to make simple or complex searches, in DSP-API.
+The search module allows different ways of searching in order to make simple or complex searches in DSP-API.
-This module contains various components to search.
-All of them can be used standalone or in combination in the search panel.
+This module contains various components you can use to search and all of them can either be used individually or in combination with one another using the search panel.

 ### Search-panel

-This is a fully customizable panel.
-You can assemble the search components and the filters you need in a configurable way.
+This is a fully-customizable panel that allows you to assemble the search components and the filters you need in a configurable way.
 You can set the following parameters defined as `@Inputs` in dsp-search-panel:

 - route: string; url-route for search results
-- filterbyproject: string; project iri to limit search results by project
+- filterbyproject: string; project iri to limit search results to a specific project
-- projectfilter: boolean; selection of all projects to filter by one of them
+- projectfilter: boolean; provides a drop-down menu of all available projects allowing the user to choose which project to search in
 - advanced: boolean; additional menu with advanced / extended search
 - expert: boolean;  additional menu with expert search / Gravsearch "editor"

-If everything is set to false or undefined the search-panel is a simple full-text search.
+If everything is set to false or undefined, the search-panel will be a simple full-text search.

 ### Fulltext search